zebulon2/dataserver/Installation-Instructions-for-Debian-Wheezy.md

 ### Processor daemons
 The upload, download and error processor daemons need to run for syncing with the zotero clients to work.

+#### Using runit
+Create the directories `/etc/sv/zotero-download`, `/etc/sv/zotero-upload` and `/etc/sv/zotero-error` with a subdirectory `log` in each one.
+Create the following file named `run` in each of the `zotero-*` dirs:

+    #!/bin/sh

+    cd /srv/zotero/dataserver/processor/download
+    exec chpst -u www-data:www-data php5 daemon.php

+And the following file named `run` in each of the `log` subdirs:

+    #!/bin/sh

+    exec svlogd -ttt /srv/zotero/log/download

+Replace "download" with "upload" and "error" as apropriate.

+To automatically start the daemons create symlinks in `/etc/service`

+    ln -s ../sv/zotero-download /etc/service/
+    ln -s ../sv/zotero-upload /etc/service/
+    ln -s ../sv/zotero-error /etc/service/

 ## ZSS

 ### Download source